This is part one of a blog series on building a sound go-to-market strategy.

 After building a robust fact base about the market to inform go-to-market strategy, the next critical step for executives is to select the optimal channel model for each customer segment-geographic pair.
 In other words, the best practice for building a sound go-to-market strategy is to then select the channel model that best addresses the need for the customer and the market.
 Often, the characteristics of many emerging markets requires that companies use channel partners to realize their go-to-market strategy, so the practice of working with distributors becomes fundamental to their commercial effectiveness.
 In fact, in a recent analysis conducted by FrontierView, we found that indirect sales through third-party channel partners represent 41%–72% of emerging market revenues for most MNCs.
 In general, there are three standard approaches to selling that executives deploy in emerging markets: a direct model, an indirect model, and a hybrid model.

-Read part 2 of this article to learn about the three main approaches to selling, and how to build out the detailed infrastructure to realize the specific distribution model.
+Read part two of this article to learn about the three main approaches to selling, and how to build out the detailed infrastructure to realize the specific distribution model.